Healthy Homes Assessment Kotemaori

 If a draught could be perceived as a result of gaps or holes that it needs to be sealed.

-What are unreasonable gaps and holes?
+What are the most unreasonable gaps or holes?

-Check out the complete details of the Healthy Homes draught stopping requirements.
+Check out the complete details regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections